xaratustrah/rasdaq/README.md

 #### Hardware connection with **spi-dev** library

 The [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) interface is implemented using own SPI interface based on a python wrapper for [spidev](https://github.com/doceme/py-spidev).
 The underlying messaging is accomplished using [Zero MQ](http://zeromq.org/) library in PUB/SUB mode.

-First you have to enable SPI function in `raspi-config`.
+First you need to enable SPI function in `raspi-config`.
 Here you connect the SPI interface to the MCP3208.
 Since SPI interface can handle 2 devices, remember if you choose pin 24 as CS, then your device will be known as `/dev/spi0.0` and for pin 26 it will be `/dev/spi0.1`.

 | Name | Pin No. |